VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/JsUpload.en.md

 By uploading JavaScript (aka JS), you can execute JS in your world.

-You can implement various gimmicks using JavaScript-based scripts (programming) in Vket Cloud, such as "browser games," "3D websites," and "online events."
+You can implement various gimmicks using JS in Vket Cloud, such as "browser games," "3D websites," and "online events."

-JavaScript is a programming language that is commonly used in the development of web browser-based applications.
-JavaScript is often used in combination with HTML and CSS, making it easy for beginners to start developing on the web browser.
-JavaScript is also characterized by its rich library support.
+JS is a programming language that is commonly used in the development of web browser-based applications.
+JS is often used in combination with HTML and CSS, making it easy for beginners to start developing on the web browser.
+JS is also characterized by its rich library support.

 With this feature, Vket Cloud developers can achieve the following: